PeeJeeDR/luo/luo/README.md

 # luo

-## Project setup
+### Project setup
 Install all the project dependencies.

 ```
 yarn install
 ```
-Make a .env file.
+Make a .env file and fill in the provided firebase credentials.

 ```
 cp .env.example .env
 ```
-And fill in the provided firebase credentials.

-Run the application
+### Run the application
 ```
 yarn serve
 ```